-This 9.5-mile loop is one of the top day hikes in Olympic National Forest, and is a great way to introduce yourself to Olympic National Park’s coast region.
+This 9.5-mile loop is one of the top day hikes in the Olympics and is a great way to introduce yourself to Olympic National Park’s coast region.
 This trail, which meanders through miles of lush rainforest and offers countless stunning views, consists of three legs.
 Two of the legs are the Cape Alava Trail and the North Sand Point Trail, both of which originate at the Ozette Campground and end at the coast roughly three miles apart.
 The third leg follows the coastline and connects the other two trails to form a triangle-shaped loop.

 After passing Cape Alava, you will then head south along the coast toward Wedding Rocks, where, if the tide is low, you’ll be able to see some ancient petroglyphs on boulders by the cliff.